CRH380B-6216L/ur5_webgui/final report.md

 This web-based GUI app is compatible to Universal Robots UR5.
 However, it may also suitable for any type of 6-axis industrial robots or even any robots that using ROS.
 This product can be splitted into two parts: common part that is same to all robots, and special part that differs to adapt each robot.
 When adapting a new type of robot, the common part should not change, while the special part can be copied from sample and modified to fit the data and settings of the new robot.

 ### Make good use of Vue.js
-Only part of the code is under Vue.js environment.
+Only part of the code is under Vue.js pattern.
 Putting everything inside the Vue object in app.js file can make good use of Vue.js functionalities and make further coding easier.